oracle/graal/truffle/docs/OperationDSL.md

 One common pattern of language operations is the short-circuiting operations.
 These include logical short-circuiting operations (e.g. `&&` and `||` in Java, but also null-coalescing operators in some languages, etc.).

 Regular custom operations in Operation DSL cannot influence the execution of their children, since they are always eagerly executed.
 For this reason Operation DSL allows creation of short-circuiting custom operations.
-The short-circuiting custom operation is defined using a "boolean converter" operation and a "contiue when" value.
+The short-circuiting custom operation is defined using a "boolean converter" operation and a "continue when" value.

 The boolean converter operation is another operation (which may or may not be its own operation as well) that converts a language value into a `boolean` result.
 In addition to all the requirements outlined above for operations, it must also satisfy the following constraints: